 Gross and Subtle Matter

 The world of objects is called “gross” matter, while the world of sensations is called “subtle” matter.
 Both these kinds of matter have semantic properties.
 However, even this gross matter cannot be described in science, because material objects cannot have qualities.
 Current science cannot deal with any perception, because objects cannot describe the power of seeing which is more abstract than any property in the object (dimension vs. value).
 Current science also cannot deal with qualities in the objects because to do that we have to base science on the sensual perception rather than measurements of physical instruments.
-Bottom line, science doesn’t describe neither subtle nor gross matter.
+The bottom line is that, science doesn’t describe neither subtle nor gross matter.

 The Problem of Meaning